zilishen/documentation/content/nms/adm/about/rbac-overview.md

 <details>
 <summary>UI Roles Setup</summary>

+Here is a step by step tutorial for setting up the Example Admin role.

+First give CRUD access to ALL environments in ENVIRONMENT-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleAdminEnv.png" alt="Admin ENVIRONMENT-MANAGEMENT" width="75%">}}

+Next, give CRUD access to ALL gateways under ALL environments in GATEWAY-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleAdminGateway.png" alt="Admin GATEWAY-MANAGEMENT" width="75%">}}

+Next, give CRUD access to ALL apps under ALL environments in APP-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleAdminApp.png" alt="Admin APP-MANAGEMENT" width="75%">}}

+Next, give CRUD access to ALL web-components under ALL apps and environments in WEB-COMPONENT-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleAdminWebcomp.png" alt="Admin WEB-COMPONENT-MANAGEMENT" width="75%">}}

+Next, give CRUD access to ALL sites in SITE-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleAdminSite.png" alt="Admin SITE-MANAGEMENT" width="75%">}}

+Next, give CRUD access to ALL instance groups in INSTANCE-GROUPS.
 {{< img src="adm/about/rbac-screenshots/ExampleAdminInstanceManagement.png" alt="Admin INSTANCE-GROUPS" width="75%">}}

+Next, give CRUD access to ALL systems and instance groups within CERTS.
 {{< img src="adm/about/rbac-screenshots/ExampleAdminCerts.png" alt="Admin CERTS" width="75%">}}

+Finally, give CRUD access to ANALYTICS.
 {{< img src="adm/about/rbac-screenshots/ExampleAdminAnalytics.png" alt="Admin ANALYTICS" width="75%">}}

 </details>